I’ve been playing outside today, bringing a little fall to the porch. During the summer it looks something like this

 So I stole the wreath from my fall decorated mantle in the family room.

 I couldn’t decide what to do with the hutch.
 It started out with a faux leaf garland across the top, but I eventually removed it.
 It just felt a little too busy.
-(Hutch painting tutorial, HERE.)
+(Hutch painting tutorial can be found here: Paint a Hutch for the Porch)

 For fall, it’s sporting a sunshine yellow Chrysanthemum.
-If you could grow sunshine in the garden, this is what it would look like.
+If you could grow sunshine in the garden, this is how it would look.

 A view yesterday as the sun began to go down.
 I feel an attack of hot cocoa coming on, don’t you?
 The only question is, one dollop of whipped cream, or two?